 KNOW THE ROUTE

 Drivers should familiarize themselves with the route they plan to travel prior to making a lengthy holiday trip.
-This is particularly important for those who may be driving somewhere unfamiliar to them.
-Additionally, drive time is incredibly important when calculating the route as well.
+This is particularly important for those who may be driving somewhere unfamiliar.
+Additionally, drive time is incredibly important when calculating the route.
 Drivers should be aware of when they may be hitting peak traffic times to avoid potential congestion on the road.

 UTILIZE DEFENSIVE DRIVING TECHNIQUES